redis/redis-doc/topics/cluster-spec.md

 Cluster topology
 ---

-Redis cluster is a full mesh where every node is connected with every other node using a TCP connection.
+Redis Cluster is a full mesh where every node is connected with every other node using a TCP connection.

 In a cluster of N nodes, every node has N-1 outgoing TCP connections, and N-1 incoming connections.